Denis of Portugal: Physical description

 The historical sources of King Denis's time, as well as later authors, failed to provide any detailed physical description of the monarch.
 The information known comes from an accidental opening of his tomb during a restoration in 1938.
 It was discovered that the legend of a figure of towering height was not an accurate one as he was only about 1.65 m tall.
 Denis made his will when he was 61 and died at age 63.
 He apparently enjoyed excellent health throughout his life, as he traveled frequently, got involved in wars from an early age and at age 60 still hunted.
 He died with complete dentition, a rarity for the time, something that even today continues to be fairly unusual.

 A distinctive feature of his physiognomy revealed by examination of the body was that his hair and beard were auburn.
 This is a curious fact, as he was the first of the Portuguese royal line up to that time to have that hair color.
 This genetic trait could have been passed on the maternal side, as his uncle Ferdinand, called "La Cerda", or "the bristly one", had red hair as well.
-Denis may have inherited the trait from Henry II of England, who was his ancestor on both the paternal and maternal sides, or even possibly from his maternal great grandmother Elisabeth of Hohenstaufen, granddaughter of the Holy Roman Emperor Frederick Barbarossa ("barbarossa" means "red beard" in Italian).
+Denis may have inherited the trait from Henry II of England, who was his ancestor on both the paternal and maternal sides, or even possibly from his maternal great-grandmother Elisabeth of Hohenstaufen, granddaughter of the Holy Roman Emperor Frederick Barbarossa ("barbarossa" means "red beard" in Italian).

 Opening of the tomb

 In 2016, the tomb of the king was opened for the first time since 1938.
 Initially a restoration work, the tomb became the subject of research.
 A physiognomic report of the king is expected to be published in the future.
+Among other artefacts, the king's sword was retrieved from the tomb; it was found to be in a good state of preservation, except that the point had broken off.

 Marriage and descendants

-Denis' only wife was Isabel or Elizabeth of Aragon, daughter of Peter III of Aragon.
-They married in 1288 and she bore him a son and a daughter.
+Denis' only wife was Isabel or Elizabeth of Aragon, daughter of Peter III of Aragon and Constance of Sicily.
+They married in 1282 and had a son and a daughter.
 Like other monarchs of the time, he had several illegitimate children as well.